Nothing to see here. This component is added to the post page in order to register the visit

 Best used for:

 - If your campaigns will make use of influencers

-If Facebook is for the “oldies”, Instagram is where you will find the Gen Z’s and younger millennials happily posting their yoga poses and latte art.
-Focused on visuals, Instagram lends itself very well to business’ that have visually striking products such as beauty, clothing, food, art or furniture.
-Instagram Stories is one of the biggest platforms for live/temporary content (as it’s disappearing after 24 hours) right now, bigger than Snapchat even.
+If Facebook is for the “oldies”, Instagram is where you will find the Gen Zers and younger millennials happily posting their yoga poses and latte art.
+Focused on visuals, Instagram lends itself very well to business that has visually striking products such as beauty, clothing, food, art or furniture.
+Instagram Stories is one of the biggest platforms for live/temporary content (as it’s disappearing after 24 hours), bigger than Snapchat even.
 So get your content creators in one room now and get them to come up with interesting ideas on how to leverage it for your business.